juju/docs/src/en/charms-bundles.md

     series: trusty
     constraints: "arch=amd64 cpu-cores=1 cpu-power=100 mem=1740 root-disk=8192"
 ```

-which will install the MySQL application on machine 0.
-You may also specify
+This will install the MySQL application on machine '0', which has been assigned
+a specific series and a collection of constraints.

-multiple machines for placing multiple units of an application.
+You may also specify multiple machines for placing multiple units of an
+application.
 For example:

 ```yaml
 mysql: